Boone County Leadership Academy

 Cultivating leadership skills of young people here in Boone County is such a crucial step in the process of promoting involvement and greater contributions of these individuals’ talents within our community through various organizations to make Boone County the best place to live, work and grow a family.

-I believe that the Boone County Emerging Leaders Academy accomplishes just that.
+I believe that the Boone County Leadership Academy accomplishes just that.

 academy coordinator

-I believe that the Emerging Leaders Academy is one of the best investments for young adults in Boone County.
+I believe that the Leadership Academy is one of the best investments for young adults in Boone County.

 2023 Program Series